 The piece had absolutely no information on the technology part of the Wii, nor did it go into the entertainment part of the Wii.
-Hardware belongs in technology, finances in business, and the rest of the gaming industry in Entertainment, since it is an Entertainment industry.
+Hardware belongs in technology, finances in busi

 This is probably the most common type of article in the mainstream media these days, the type of article that is basically just a journalist re-printing a press release about sales information or new releases.
 Then we have the "video games are evil and are causing all of America's violence" stories, which are in the paper every month or two.
 And then once or twice a year we get a story about Second Life or about a big release, like the new systems last year or Halo 3 this year.
 What does an industry have to do to get some real coverage around here?